reallinshengxiang/Integrated-Management-and-Intelligent-Service-Platform-for-Book-Sales/README.md

 - Database layer Stores all the data of the system and uses PostgreSQL as the database management system.
 The database contains several tables such as user information, book information, order information, comment information and so on.
 ## Quick start
 ### Deepseek-V3 token fetch
-Go to https://github.com/marketplace/models/azureml-deepseek/DeepSeek-V3-0324 and click Use this model to fetch the token, then add the token to BookStoreSystem/book_store_backend/app/service/user_service.py
+Go to [Github Marketplace](https://github.com/marketplace/models/azureml-deepseek/DeepSeek-V3-0324) and click Use this model to fetch the token, then add the token to BookStoreSystem/book_store_backend/app/service/user_service.py
 ```shell
 def deepseek_response(user_input):
     os.environ["GITHUB_TOKEN"] = "*"